Connect with and learn about our faculty

 Selected Publications (Return to top)

 Aldern, Jared Dahl.
-Review of Telling Stories in the Face of Danger: Language Renewal in Native American Communities, edited by Paul V. Kroskrity.
-Forthcoming in Journal of California and Great Basin Anthropology, Volume 33, No. 1 pp. 103-106.
+Review of Telling Stories in the Face of Danger: Language Renewal in Native American Communities (ed.
+Paul V. Kroskrity).
+Journal of California and Great Basin Anthropology, Volume 33, No. 1 pp. 103-106.

 Aldern, Jared Dahl.
 "Making Space for North Fork Mono (Nium) Narrative: Land, Learning, Parataxis, Policy, and Water in Central California."
-Forthcoming in Occasion: Interdisciplinary Studies in the Humanities v.
+Occasion: Interdisciplinary Studies in the Humanities v.
 5 (March 1, 2013), http://arcade.stanford.edu/occasion/making-space-north-fork-mono-nium-narrative-land-learning-parataxis-policy-and-water.